Associate Professor of Management; Associate Professor of Business Economics and Public Policy, The Wharton School

 Professor Barankay has won numerous prizes for his research including a prestigious Alfred P. Sloan Research Fellowship, an award given annually to scientists and scholars who demonstrate outstanding promise and potential to contribute substantially to economics.
 His articles have appeared in all major economics journals including Econometrica, The Quarterly Journal of Economics, and The Review of Economic Studies.

-Explore the most important factors involved in implementation, including leadership, talent management, and organizational design.
-Learn a logical approach to execution that will help you overcome even the most challenging obstacles.
+Explore the most important factors involved in strategic execution, including leadership, talent management, and organizational design.
+Learn a logical approach to implementation that will help you overcome even the most challenging obstacles.